M-earnest/didactic-jupyterbook-workshop/content/3_create/intro.md

 2. Learn how to create new files.
 3. Learn how to format your text with Markdown.
 4. Learn how to embed images, videos, and slides.
-5. Learn how to create progress-check questions with dynamic feedback.
+5. Learn how to create interactive notebooks and progress-check questions with dynamic feedback.
-6. Learn how to include citations.
+6. Learn how to include citations and make your own work citable.
 7. Learn how to set up your table of content.

 ## Different File Types